If you are interested in becoming a remote notary, please click here.

 - Be a U.S citizen or have permanent resident status under Section 245 of the Immigration and Nationality Act.

-- Lawfully reside in this state 30 days immediately preceding the filing for notarial commission and maintain permanent residency thereafter.
+- Must lawfully reside in the State of Utah or be employed in the state for at least 30 days prior to applying for a notarial commission commission and maintain permanent residency or employment thereafter.

 - Be able to read, write, and understand English.

 - Pay for and pass the online exam.

 - Upload a copy of your notarial bond and Oath of Office to the Lieutenant Governor’s office containing no significant misstatement or omission of facts.

 Step 1 Study for the test